 Burrida a sa casteddaia

-This dish of dogfish cooked in vinegar and walnuts is typical of Cagliari.
+This is a dish of dogfish cooked in vinegar and walnuts that has to “rest” in the fridge for a day before being served.
 It’s on the heavy side but honestly delicious and never missing on special occasions.

 Cassola